B-jibril/Daily-Planner-App/README.md

 # Daily-Planner-App
-add important events to a daily planner so that the client can manage time effectively
+Add important events to a daily planner so that the client can manage time effectively

+- The URL of the functional, [Deployed CodeQuiz.](https://b-jibril.github.io/Daily-Planner-App/)
+- The URL of the [GitHub Repository.](https://github.com/B-jibril/Daily-Planner-App)